silexlabs/Silex/packages/silex-lib/docs/dev-notes.md

 bugs
 ?- sometimes resize also moves
-- il y a un truc etonnant dans l'interface dans les valeurs de positions j'ai des 370.000154187888
+   => sous windows?
-- publication dans rep avec des "." ??
+?- publication dans rep avec des "." ??
+   => sous windows?
+- enter when alertify is displayed => should always take it -
 - cf github issues
-- getBoundingBox devrait utiliser goog et prendre en compte les css
-- publish: dowload static.silex.me/* to local

-tests to do
-- tests/App.js qui lance les tests sans reouvrir de fenetre ou relacer sélénium, et passe a chaque test la variable webdrlver et driver

 docs to do
 * Styles silex